neilmartin83/Jamf-Nation-Roadshow-London-2018/README.md

 - Hostname (string)
 - Computer Role (string)

-We write the computer's hostname to our own `Hostname` Extension Attribute during provisioning so it will persist during re-provisioning (because the actual Computer Name changes in the Jamf Computer Record otherwise).
+We write the computer's hostname to our own `Hostname` Extension Attribute during provisioning so it will persist during re-provisioning (because the actual Computer Name in the Jamf Computer Record changes to the default "iMac" etc value when the freshly wiped Mac re-enrolls).

 In my environment, the hostname determines which lab a Mac belongs in.
 So for a hostname of `DLEB285-12345`: